-2) If you have a stash of holiday leftovers that aren’t the healthiest, just pass them on to others.
+2) If you have a stash of unhealthy holiday leftovers, give them away.

-They’ll be grateful for the yummy food and you’ll be less tempted since additional treats are not calling your name from the fridge.
+Plus you’ll be less tempted.
+There won’t be any holiday treats calling your name from the fridge.

 3) Modify your goals and ensure they are realistic.

-If you feel that you’re very far away from your goals, change them.
-Set a smaller, more attainable goal.
-For instance, if your goal was to weigh 10 pounds less by New Year’s Day and that clearly isn’t going to happen, set a new goal that you feel good about.
+If your goal was to weigh 10 pounds less by New Year’s Day and that clearly isn’t going to happen, set a new goal that you feel better about.

-4) Start introducing healthy whole foods back into your day, rather than focusing on foods to take away.
+4) Start introducing healthy whole foods back into your day.

-5) You could start a fun, new exercise program like hip-hop dancing or get back into your regular workout routine.
+5) Start a fun exercise program like hip-hop dancing or get back into a regular workout routine.

-6) Another popular way to kickstart your goals in the New Year is a gentle cleanse program.
+6) Another popular way to kickstart your health goals is with a detox.

-I don’t recommend liquid detox programs that involve merely drinking lemon water with laxative teas.
+I don’t recommend liquid detox programs that involve lemon water and laxative teas.